 Hello!
 I am about to head out, leaving all my friendly beasts and birdies behind.
 Ahhh… But I thought I would post some of my reflections and observations from these three weeks of house sitting near an enormous farm, north of Charlottesville in Albemarle County.

 I’ve seen many, many deer.
 From slight differences on their coats, size and temperaments, it seems there are at least a dozen that come by the house occasionally.
 One large buck seems to have mange – its coat is doing strange things with dark patches here and there.
 One doe is very feisty – I think her brother is another buck but she does not like him coming too close to her.
 And she put her hoof on a fawn’s (her’s?) head when it started licking her – awww – and then it ran away as well.
 She must be having a bad day.
 There is another large buck with at least 6 or 8 points wandering around, munching on the low leaves.

 I have discovered a temporary sanctuary – a huge, majestic oak.
 It must be over a hundred years old, spreading its large wings over a significant portion of a large meadow.
-Sitting beneath, I look out of the South Mountains (hills) and I can see at least twenty miles away.
+Sitting beneath, I look out to the South Mountains (hills) and I can see at least twenty miles away.
 A train pushes through the farm, rocking the silence and jolting everyone awake.
 There are spikes in this ancient tree, allowing someone to climb it.
 Plus remnants of a tree house.
 Aha!
 Someone else knows about this refuge.
 Nice!
 Oh and it seems I do not get cell reception while in the tree, curious indeed.